-B6.8 Modifications for waste minimization and reuse of materials
+$B6.8 \quad Modifications \ for \ waste \ minimization \ and \\ reuse \ of \ materials$ signing new identification codes to the two resulting wastes.

 Minor operational changes at an existing facility to minimize waste generation and for reuse of materials.
-These changes include, but are not limited to, adding filtration and recycle piping to allow reuse of machining oil, setting up a sorting area to improve process efficiency, and segregating two waste streams previously mingled and assigning new identification codes to the two resulting wastes.
+These changes include, but are not limited to, adding filtration and recycle piping to allow reuse of machining oil, setting up a sorting area to improve process efficiency, and segregating two waste streams previously mingled and as-